Metalnem/mijailovic.net/_drafts/future-plc.md

 I replaced the hard-coded keys for Edge with keys for PC Gamer that I just retrieved, but the I still couldn't see the issue I just purchased.
 What was going on?
 I inspected the traffic from the mobile app again, but I couldn't see anything unusual.
 The iOS app was making the same request that I was making in my application, but the difference was the iOS app was actually receiving correct list of purchases.
 I was confused.

-My only idea was to reinstall the app, which proved useful - the list of purchases was empty this time.
-Then it dawned on me I was actually never logged in with my MyFavouriteMagazines credentials, so the purchases had to be tied to my iTunes account!
-Indeed, this time in my library there was a big "Restore iTunes Purchases" button.
+My only idea was to reinstall
+the app, which proved useful - the list of purchases was empty this time.
+Then it dawned on me I was actually never logged in with my MyFavouriteMagazines credentials during the in-app purchases, so they had to be tied to my iTunes account instead!
+Indeed, this time in the library section of the app, there was a big "Restore iTunes Purchases" button.
 Pressing the button triggered a network call to Apple servers, and my purchase was restored.
 This was not good.
-Because I purchased my subscription on MyFavouriteMagazines, it was tied to my account there.
+Because I purchased my subscription of Edge magazine on MyFavouriteMagazines, it was tied to my account there.
-In-app purchases were stored in your Apple account only (you didn't even have to have MyFavouriteMagazines account).
+But in-app purchases were stored in my Apple account only (I didn't even need MyFavouriteMagazines account).
 Was there any way to make my application work with this scenario in mind?
 There were some good news and some bad news.
 The good news was that the workaround exists.
 The bad news was that it's not very useful for the most computer users.